meteorologytoday/p6-pinkstar/README.md

 # p6-pinkstar

-A Scapy equivalent, experimental tool on perl6.
+An attempt to write a Scapy equivalent, experimental tool on perl6.

 We use perl6 NativeCall coupled with kernel functions provided by C to manipulate the packet.
-PCAP would be considered in the future.
+PCAP would be considered in the future for data-link layer.

 Current developement environment is CentOS 7.2

+# Setup

+## Make

+	make            # compile c library and export c constant make clean      # remove files

+## Environment variable
+	. setup.sh      # must use "." to ensure variable P6LIBPATH is exported